Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Covariance Identification for Mini-Batch Noise

-\emph{Interpretation.} Equation~\eqref{eq:godambe_alignment_exact} is exact (not an approximation) when one marginalizes over both the mini-batch index $B$ \emph{and} the dataset realization conditional on $\mu$.
+When the conditional mean $\E[\psi(\theta;Z)\mid\mu]$ does not vary with $\mu$ (identifiability under a single data-generating distribution), the unconditional covariance reads $\Cov(g_B(\theta))=b^{-1}G(\theta)$ where $G(\theta):=\E_\mu[G_\mu(\theta)]$; after projection onto the identifiable tangent space (Section~\ref{sec:setup}), we denote this $G^\star(\theta)=\Pi_\theta G(\theta)\Pi_\theta^\top$.
+The remainder of the paper works with $G^\star$. \emph{Interpretation.} Equation~\eqref{eq:godambe_alignment_exact} is exact (not an approximation) when one marginalizes over both the mini-batch index $B$ \emph{and} the dataset realization conditional on $\mu$.
 The finite-population correction $(1-b/n)$ of Lemma~\ref{lem:finite_pop_cov_exact} is present when one conditions on a fixed dataset, but it disappears at the population level because the randomness of the dataset itself contributes a complementary term through the total-covariance decomposition.
 Equation~\eqref{eq:conditional_vs_population} below makes this bookkeeping explicit.

 Moreover,

 and the remaining part of \eqref{eq:godambe_alignment_exact} comes from the randomness of the dataset through the total-covariance decomposition. \end{theorem}

 \begin{proof}{Proof.} Conditional on $\mu$, the sequence $(Z_i)_{i\ge 1}$ is i.i.d.\ with law $P_\mu$; therefore any uniformly sampled subset of size $b$ has the same joint distribution as the first $b$ coordinates.
 Hence selecting indices $B$ without replacement from $\{1,\dots,n\}$ is distributionally equivalent to taking the first $b$ terms, and $g_B(\theta)$ is the average of $b$ i.i.d. draws from $P_\mu$.
 This yields $\Cov(g_B(\theta)\mid\mu)=\frac{1}{b}G_\mu(\theta)$, proving \eqref{eq:godambe_alignment_exact}.